 What is Mindfulness?

 Mindfulness is a technique you can learn which involves making a special effort to notice what’s happening in the present moment (in your mind, body and surroundings) – without judging anything.
 It has roots in Buddhism and meditation, but you don’t have to be spiritual, or have any particular beliefs, to try it.
-While mindfulness is something we all naturally possess, it’s more readily available to us when we practice on a daily basis.
+While mindfulness is something we all naturally possess, it’s more readily available to us when we practice daily..

 How mindfulness helps Mental Wellbeing